qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

 extension.
 There are typically multiple of these in multiple locations on the system, described below.

-/init.rc is the primary .rc file and is loaded by the init executable at the beginning of its execution.
+`/system/etc/init/hw/init.rc` is the primary .rc file and is loaded by the init executable at the beginning of its execution.
 It is responsible for the initial set up of the system.

-Init loads all of the files contained within the /{system,vendor,odm}/etc/init/ directories immediately after loading the primary /init.rc.
-This is explained in more details in the Imports section of this file.
+Init loads all of the files contained within the `/{system,system_ext,vendor,odm,product}/etc/init/` directories immediately after loading the primary `/system/etc/init/hw/init.rc`.
+This is explained in more details in the [Imports](#imports) section of this file.

 Legacy devices without the first stage mount mechanism previously were able to import init scripts during mount_all, however that is deprecated